 Step 1.
-First, stand in front of your dog, facing her.
+First, stand in front of your dog, facing them.
 Hold a treat between your thumb and your fingers and place your hand within an inch of your dog’s nose, fingers pointing up, palm facing up.
-Slowly lure your dog into a sitting position by bringing your hand forward and up over her nose a little.
+Slowly lure your dog into a sitting position by bringing your hand forward and up over their nose a little.
 (If your dog jumps, you’ve moved your hand too far away or too far upward.)
-Your dog will shift his weight back and lower his hind end.
+Your dog will shift their weight back and lower their hind end.
 When your dog’s rear hits the ground, click (or say “yes!”) and release the treat.

 Step 2.
 Step back so your dog has to stand up to follow you and repeat the exercise.
 Do this until your dog easily follows the lure into a sit.

 Step 3.
 Next, get rid of the treat as a lure.
 Face your dog and hold your hand (without the treat) in front of your dog in the same hand signal as before with the treat.
 Move your hand in the same way as before.
 When your dog sits, click and treat from the other hand.
 Repeat this step several times in different places around the house.

 Step 4.
 Now it’s time to add the verbal cue.
 Face your dog, say “sit,” and give the hand signal.
 When your dog sits, click and treat.
 Keep practicing this step until your dog sits nine out of ten trials using the verbal cue and hand signal.

 Step 5.
 Now try without the hand signal.
 Say “sit” and if your dog sits, click and treat.
 (If your dog needs a little guidance, show them your palm and indicate the upward movement.)
 Keep practicing this step until your dog reliably sits when given the verbal cue.

 - Remember to say “sit” only once.
 Otherwise, you water down the word.

 - If your dog is having trouble with any step, go back a step and practice that until it’s solid before you move on.